-We will make a manual check of what data is required from the function to import GESGAC and also those that are not used in our common processes, the path of the function from the menu in Sage X3 is: All > Common Data > General Accounting Tables > General.
+We will do a manual check about which data is mandatory for the function to import GESGAC and also those that are not used in our common processes.
+The function path from the menu in Sage X3 is: All > Base data > Accounting tables > Supplier.

-We will make a manual check of what data is mandatory.
-In addition to the mandatory data, we will include 2 fields because we consider them important:
+In addition to the mandatory data, we will include 2 fields as we consider them important:

 - Short description

-We will select one of the models offered by Sage X3 for the import/export of various accounts, in Sage X3 GESAOE function from the menu: All > SetUp > Usage > Imports/Exports > import/export Templates
+We will select one of the models that Sage X3 offers us for the import/export of various accounts, in Sage X3 GESAOE function from the menu: All > Parameterization > Use> Imports/Exports > Import/export models.

-The model that we will use is GAC- General Accounts, a good way to work with it without changing the original values that Sage X3 offers us, is to make a copy of it adding a "Z” at the beginning of the name, likewise we have indicated a personalized description to the copied model.
+The model that we will use is GAC- General Accounts.
+A good way to work with it, without changing the original values offered by Sage X3, is to make a copy of it by adding a "Z" to the beginning of the name, and we have also indicated a personalized description for the copied model.

-We make sure that our copied model has the Export, Import and Authorized Update check marked, as well as the file structure indicated in the image.
+We make sure that our copied model has the Export, Import and Authorized Update checkmarked.
+Also, that it has the file structure indicated in the image.

-We adapt the model with the necessary fields by clicking on the points next to the indicator field and selecting the option Delete.
+We adapt the model with the necessary fields by clicking on the dots next to the indicator field and selecting the option Suppress.

-Using the GEXPOBJ function or from the menu: All > Usage > Imports/Exports > Exports, we make the export of the information using the ZGAC model.
+Using the GEXPOBJ function or from the menu: All > Use > Imports/Exports > Exports, we export the information using the ZGAC model.

-The file of the export made will help us to have a reference of how to order our information to import.
+The file of the export done will help us to have a reference of how to order our information to be imported.

 We order the information, our example is very simple, we will include the list of various accounts.

-We select the ZGAC model from the GIMPOBJ function or from the menu: All > Usage > Imports /Exports > Imports.
+We select the ZGAC model from the GIMPOBJ function or from the menu: All > Use > Imports /Exports > Imports.

-Once the file to be imported has been selected, click on OK
+Once the file to import is selected, click OK.

 The loading time will depend on the amount of information included in our file.

-In Emiral we know how much your company is worth, whether it is small or medium.
-That’s why we want to offer you the best ERP managing solutions to keep your business growing.
+In Emiral We know how much your company is worth, whether it is small, medium or large.
+For this reason, we want to offer you the best ERP management solutions so that your business continues to grow.